-Section 2 of Title IV is merely a codification of common law principles that have already been adopted by courts in a number of states and, therefore, just as these common law rules are not preempted by the FAA, neither is Section 2.
-This analysis is not affected by the fact that this Title may appear to "target" arbitration in a way that generally applicable common law rules do not.
+law rules do not.
 First, these provisions do not speak to private dispute resolution in particular.
 For example, this Title would likely render unconscionable a provision regarding suit in a distant judicial forum.

 Furthermore, the distinction between the codified rules set out here and the common law principles that courts apply in specific cases does not have any legal relevance.
 If the FAA preempted legislatures from codifying specific guidance for courts on the enforceability of terms related to arbitration based on general legal principles like unconscionability, it would similarly preempt courts from applying general legal principles in specific cases related to arbitration.
-As the Supreme Court has recognized, however, Concepcion did not overthrow the common law contract defense of unconscionability.120
+As the Supreme Court has recognized, however, Concepcion did not overthrow the common law contract defense of unconscionability.115

-Moreover, not only does this Title not target "fundamental" attributes of arbitration for disfavor, which would be impermissible under Concepcion, but it also does not abrogate courts' important role in determining whether-based on the facts of a particular case certain provisions are unconscionable.
+Moreover, not only does this Title not target "fundamental" attributes of arbitration for disfavor, which would be impermissible under Concepcion, but it also does not abrogate courts' important role in determining whether-based on the facts of a particular case-certain provisions are unconscionable.
 In 2013, in Sonic-Calabasas A, Inc. v.
-Moreno,121 the California Supreme Court concluded that a per se rule prohibiting the enforcement of waivers of employees' right to administrative hearings, known as "Berman" hearings, was preempted by the FAA because such a rule interfered with fundamental aspects of arbitration, including the possibility of more expeditious dispute resolution in the absence of a "Berman" hearing.
+Moreno, 116 the California Supreme Court concluded that a per se rule prohibiting the enforcement of waivers of employees' right to administrative hearings, known as "Berman" hearings, was preempted by the FAA because such a rule interfered with fundamental aspects of arbitration, including the possibility of more expeditious dispute resolution in the absence of a "Berman" hearing.
 The court explained, however, that the waiver of a "Berman" hearing is still relevant to a general unconscionability analysis: